luvit/luvit/bench/http-cluster/README.md

     -- To something with req to process this new request print(req.method, req.url)

+    -- Consume the request body
+    repeat
+      local chunk = read()
+    until not chunk or chunk == ""

     local body = req.path .. "\n"
     local head = {
       code = 200,